Conformal prediction beyond exchangeability: Theory

-\paragraph{Choosing the weights.} Our theoretical results confirm the intuition that we should give higher weights $w_i$ to data points $(X_i,Y_i)$ that we believe are drawn from a similar distribution as $(X_{n+1},Y_{n+1})$, and lower weights to data points that are less reliable.
-In particular, the coverage gap bounds in our theorems above might suggest that it is beneficial to choose weights that are very low for many points, to reduce the loss of coverage.
-However, as is always the case with inference methods, we are faced with a tradeoff: if the weights $w_i$ are chosen to be quite low, then this reduces the effective sample size of the method (e.g., for split conformal prediction, we are reducing the effective sample size for estimating the empirical quantile of the residual distribution).
-Thus, overly low weights will often lead to wider prediction intervals---at the extreme, if we choose $w_1= \dots = w_n=0$, this yields a coverage gap of zero but results in $\Ch_n(X_{n+1})\equiv \R$, a completely uninformative prediction interval.
-Empirically, we find that simple choices often work well---for example, weights that decay exponentially over time, although an overly aggressive decay could lead to a low effective sample size and thus overly conservative sets.
-How to choose weights optimally (and, how to quantify what it means for weights to be optimal) is an interesting and important question that we leave for future work.
+Our theoretical results above confirm the intuition that we should give higher weights $w_i$ to data points $(X_i,Y_i)$ that we believe are drawn from a similar distribution as $(X_{n+1},Y_{n+1})$, and lower weights to those that are less reliable.
+As is always the case with inference methods, we are faced with a tradeoff: if many weights $w_i$ are chosen to be quite low, then this reduces the effective sample size of the method (e.g., for split conformal prediction, we are reducing the effective sample size for estimating the empirical quantile of the residual distribution).
+Thus, overly low weights will often lead to wider prediction intervals---at the extreme, if we choose $w_1= \dots = w_n=0$, this yields a coverage gap of zero but results in \smash{$\Ch_n(X_{n+1}) \equiv \R$}, a completely uninformative prediction interval.
+How to choose weights optimally (and, even how to quantify optimality) is an interesting and important question that we leave for future work.

-\paragraph{Are these results assuming the data is approximately exchangeable?} Finally, we point out that these coverage gap bounds are very different in flavor than simply assuming that $Z$ is ``nearly exchangeable''.
-In particular, in a setting where $\dtv(Z,\tilde{Z})$ is small for some exchangeable $\tilde{Z}$, it follows immediately that the coverage gap is bounded by $\dtv(Z,\tilde{Z})$ for (unweighted) split or full conformal or the (unweighted) jackknife+, since these methods are guaranteed to have coverage $1-\alpha$ or $1-2\alpha$, respectively, with data $\tilde{Z}$.
-However, our coverage gap bound $\sum_i \tilde{w}_i\cdot\dtv(Z,Z^i)$ is substantially stronger.